Sjoerdbijlsb/Thesis-project-price-premiums/README.md

 - (optional) is used to draw a sample from the collected product pages.

 (4) Goat_recommendation_scraper.py
-- Main scraper for recommendations fo (output corresponds to file 1 in dataset description)
+- Main scraper for recommendations (output corresponds to file 1 in dataset description)

 (5) Goat_recent_purchases.py
 - Collects recent purchases of recommended items (output corresponds to file 2 in dataset description)